At a Glance

 Areas of Study

 *Base Cost (cost per unit x program units) is provided to aid in program comparison only.

-APU’s economics major prepares students to think critically and analytically.
+APU’s Bachelor of Arts in Economics prepares students to think critically and analytically.
 This major provides a solid grounding in economic principles, statistics, and the economics of religion, which then serve as a framework for in-depth study of labor concerns, financial markets, environmental economics, urban and regional economies, and international trade.
 The program features business faculty who remain connected to businesses in their areas of expertise and provide internship contacts for economics students.
 It also gives students the opportunity to participate in Enactus and Scholars for Business Achievement and apply what they learn in the classroom to solve real-world economic problems.

 Students also have the option to concentrate on either business economics or international development.
 Business economics focuses on the economic environment of business and society.
 International development examines the economic needs of the developing world.
 Economics majors leave APU with an understanding of how societies create and distribute value among their members, and how that informs decisions in a business environment.

 - Enjoy numbers, puzzles, and challenges.

 - Tend to see the connections between ideas and concepts.

 - Want a degree that is broadly applicable to many industries.

 Learn more about this major and required courses.